 Divergence risks identify scenarios where CPI remains flat while PPI surges, signaling future profit margin compression for corporations, businesses absorb costs rather than passing them immediately.
 Core PPI insights reveal the importance of excluding volatile food and energy; this ‘sticky’ inflation is what central banks fear most.
 Technical vs Fundamental Analysis: Which Is Better? explains how traders incorporate fundamental data into technical entry strategies.

-April 2026 US Inflation Analysis: The Energy Crisis Impact
+2026 US Inflation Analysis: The Energy Component

 2026 US Inflation Performance and Market Benchmarks